Fredholm integral equation

 In mathematics, the Fredholm integral equation is an integral equation whose solution gives rise to Fredholm theory, the study of Fredholm kernels and Fredholm operators.
 The integral equation was studied by Ivar Fredholm.
-A useful method to solve such equations, the Adomian decomposition method, is due to George Adomian.
+A useful method to solve such type of equations, the Adomian decomposition method, is due to George Adomian.

 Equation of the first kind

 A Fredholm equation is an integral equation in which the term containing the kernel function (defined below) has constants as integration limits.
 A closely related form is the Volterra integral equation which has variable integral limits.